 In addition to electives, students have the opportunity to study off campus through a variety of U.S.-based, international, and summer programs.

-There are also a number of opportunities for alternate study–listed below–that allow students to further broaden their perspectives by participating in special projects.
+There are also a number of opportunities for alternate study–by filling out the forms for the Pursuit of Excellence, Directed Study, and Alternate Study–that allow students to further broaden their perspectives by participating in special projects.
 In addition to the opportunities below (which take the place of academics), co-curricular a Co-Curricular Exemption allows students to pursue projects in the visual and performing arts instead of playing a sport.
 Projects of merit that do not fall under the categories of visual and performing arts (such as writing or film projects) may also be approved for a co-curricular exemption.